The Future of Communication

 Perhaps an even more exciting area of research, one that will transform how we communicate with computers over the longer term, is so-called brain-computer interfaces.
 In the 1995 film Johnny Mnemonic—a cyberpunk action thriller, based on the short story by William Gibson—the protagonist, played by Keanu Reeves, wears a cybernetic brain implant that stores information that can be extracted.

 Today’s research on brain-computer interfaces works on a related idea: the brain makes use of electrical signals—an electrical code—to transmit and process information.
-For instance, sensory information, such as light and sound, harvested by the eyes and ears is transduced into an electrical nerve impulse that the brain can process.
+For instance, sensory information, such as light and sound, harvested by the eyes and ears, is transduced into an electrical nerve impulse that the brain can process.
 Research on brain-computer interfaces works on the same principle—the idea is that as the brain runs on electrical signals, and assuming these can be accurately read, then the signals should allow us to communicate with external devices via the transmission of electrical impulses directly from the brain.
 For instance, it should be possible, at least in theory, to harness the brain signals that move your arm and hand to control a robotic arm to, say, pick up a cup of coffee.

 Research of this kind is ongoing.
 It is already becoming possible for amputees to use prosthetic limbs with the aid of computer software; and the aim is to interpret the brain’s electric signals—to control action through thought.
 In research undertaken by the U.S. government’s Defense Advanced Research Projects Agency (DARPA), subjects who have lost limbs are now able to ‘feel’ sensations, due to electronic communication between ‘bionic’ prosthetics and the brain.
 This works by using microprocessors in the bionic limb to ‘complete’ the brain’s neural circuit.
-Outside such specialised research venues, cochlear implants, allowing the hard of hearing to hear, is currently the most widely available use for this technology.
+Outside such specialised research venues, cochlear implants, allowing the hard of hearing to hear, are currently the most widely available use for this technology.
 The principle enables brain signals to communicate with the implant, thereby overcoming the damaged part of the ear.
 In the future, it may be possible for implants in the brain to allow us to communicate directly with and control a wide array of devices, using the power of thought alone, as recently advocated by Elon Musk’s Neuralink project, which proposes embedding microchips into the human brain.

 In terms of interpersonal communication, some of the earliest predictions about mobile or virtual communication have come true.
 The hand-held communicators used by Captain Kirk and Mr. Spock in the original 1970s episodes of Star Trek are essentially hands-free mobile devices, with Bluetooth earpieces.
-That said, contemporary mobile phones do, nevertheless, require earth-orbiting satellites; hence, their communication range does not encompass subspace transmission, and as such, is not intergalactic— just yet.
+That said, contemporary mobile phones do, nevertheless, require earth-orbiting satellites; hence, their communication range does not encompass subspace transmission, and as such, is not intergalactic—just yet.

 Computers and smartphones now come with fixed cameras as standard.
 This means that we can see the person we are talking to, in real time—media apps such as FaceTime and Skype are cases in point.
 The next step, perhaps, is the so-called telepresence robot.
 These are mobile units that host a camera and speaker that can be controlled remotely by someone whose voice and image can be projected.
 And the virtual person can not only see, via their remote camera, but also follow around and otherwise interact with the person with whom they are conversing.
-The scope for teleconferencing, and ‘remote’ tours of a specific venue, such as visiting a real-estate proposition, a new factory or construction site, are obvious.
+The scope for teleconferencing, and ‘remote’ tours of a specific venue, such as visiting a real-estate proposition, a new factory, or a construction site, are obvious.
 While today’s telepresence robots are not cheap, the cost is likely to come down and the systems will improve as the technology advances.

 The Ratchet Effect